This page describes the basic concepts of Cloud Identity-Aware Proxy (Cloud IAP).

 If the request credentials are valid, the authentication server uses those credentials to get the user's identity (email address and user ID).
 The authentication server then uses the identity to check the user's Cloud IAM role and check if the user is authorized to access the resource.

 If you're using Compute Engine or Kubernetes Engine, users who can access the application-serving port of the Virtual Machine (VM) can bypass Cloud IAP authentication.
 The Compute Engine and Kubernetes Engine firewalls don't protect against access from other VMs on the same network or from code running on the same VM as the Cloud IAP-secured application.
 Learn about your responsibilities to ensure security.

 When you turn on Cloud IAP for a resource, it automatically creates an OAuth 2.0 client ID and secret.
 If you delete the automatically generated OAuth 2.0 credentials, Cloud IAP won't function correctly.
-You can view and manage OAuth 2.0 credentials in the Cloud Platform Console APIs & services.
+You can view and manage OAuth 2.0 credentials in the GCP Console APIs & services.